MileHacker Logo

 Attraction Access

-• The Underground River tour involves boat transfers and uneven paths to the pier.
+• The Underground River tour involves boat transfers and paths that are not level to the pier.

 • Accessible rooms are not an universal standard in most resorts.